 Buyers not willing or able to get into such hoods as Little Italy, Seaton Village or Roncesvalles and High Park, are considering the up-and-coming art district “Dovercourt–Wallace Emerson Junction”.

 This neighbourhood has a mixed income and multi-cultural combination found amongst its residents.
 Locals are finding an array of culinary choices along Bloor Street with the joining of new café’s and eateries with the other small established restaurants.
 It’s becoming a colourful and interesting hood with vintage shops, fruit markets, and exciting eateries as well as a number of local art galleries opening up.
-“Mercer Union” an artist-run centre for contemporary art and the “Toronto Free Gallery” a not-for-profit art space, are both home to this becoming “hip” area.
+“Mercer Union” an artist-run centre for contemporary art, Daniel Faria Gallery, Scrap Metal Gallery and Clint Roenisch Gallery are home to this becoming “hip” area and emerging art scene that is taking a creative direction.

 Another great appeal for both singles and families alike are the surrounding parks and green space as well as not being far from Toronto’s largest - High Park!

 The treed residential streets have a close family and community feel with a blend of the original multi-cultural families and the new hipsters that are moving in.
 The housing stock is a combination of older detached and semis that are taking on a new look and feel with contemporary renovations and sleek remodeling as new owners move into the hood.
 Newer townhouses and converted lofts are an option for buyers that are adverse to updating or renovating.
 The Dovercourt-Wallace Emerson Junction area is unique in having a number of industrial and heritage buildings converted to condo Lofts.
 In keeping with this up and coming artsy hip neighbourhood, these lofts offer an edgy and interesting space for the urbanites that won't settle for boring.
-The Chelsea Lofts; Foundry Lofts; Iron Work Lofts; Wallace Station Lofts; Bartlett Lofts and Mitchell Lofts are all found in this hood.
+The Chelsea Lofts; Foundry Lofts; Iron Work Lofts; Wallace Station Lofts; Bartlett Lofts, Mitchell Lofts and upcoming Enigma Lofts with it's unique design are all found in this hood.

 Like many other Toronto neighbourhoods, the local residents and businesses participate in a yearly street festival called Big on Bloor Street, featuring art, music and international food.